 - Go to Facebook’s Appeal Page

-- Once you are on the Appeal page, Fill the required details like Email Address, Your full name and upload a scanned copy of any Government issued document like ID Card, Passport, Driving Licence or anything
+- Once you are on the appeal page, fill in the required details like Email Address, Your full name, and upload a scanned copy of any Government issued document like an ID Card, Passport, Driving Licence, or anything.

-- If you have anything else to share with facebook, then use the Advanced Infor field box.
+- If you have anything else to share with Facebook, use the Advanced Info field box.

-- Once you are done, cross checks the information once again and finally click on the Send button.
+- Once you are done, cross-check the information once again and finally click on the Send button.

 - Voter ID Card